JannesSchmidt/TechnicalBasics1-by-Jannes/README.md

 # README by Jannes Schmidt
 ## TechBasics 1

-This is the repositorie of **Jannes Schmidt**, which has been created for the studies at Hamburg Media School.
+This is the repository of **Jannes Schmidt**, which has been created for the studies at Hamburg Media School.
 Here **weekly Assignments** will be uploaded and changes will be understandably noted down in the commits.

 _One will be able to observe the development of my programming skills and all the suffering that comes with it._